Minimalist FocusMinimalist Focus

 Acropolis, which literally refers to a high point within a city in Greek, was a common phenomenon in ancient Greece.
 Many Greek cities had their own Acropolis.
 They were usually citadels on top of a hill.

 However, the Acropolis of Athens, located on top of a 150-metre-high hill, is the most popular among all.
 Home to Parthenon, the Acropolis of Athens is a site filled with secrets, myths, and Greek facts that everyone seeks to know.
+Many travelers use Athens airport as their starting point to explore these ancient landmarks and the city’s rich history.

 The Acropolis makes Athens a city of unimaginable beauty and grace.
 Even after the classical period, the Acropolis kept changing with every new civilization.
 It now consists of the temple of Athena Nike, the Propylaea, the Erechtheion, and the Parthenon.
 A journey to the Acropolis can bring a life-changing experience and great insight into the Greek lifestyle that persisted in the 5th century BC.